 (e) Add the deployed MW from Load Resources that are not Controllable Load Resources and that are providing RRS or ECRS to GTBD linearly ramped over the ten-minute ramp period and add the deployed MW from Load Resources that are not Controllable Load Resources providing Non-Spin to GTBD linearly ramped over the 30-minute ramp period.
 The amount of deployed MW is calculated from the Resource telemetry and from applicable deployment instructions in Extensible Markup Language (XML) messages.
 ERCOT shall generate a linear bid curve defined by a price/quantity pair of $300/MWh for the first MW of Load Resources deployed and a price/quantity pair of $700/MWh for the last MW of Load Resources deployed in each SCED execution.
 After recall instruction, the restoration period length and amount of MW added to GTBD during the restoration period will be determined by validated telemetry and the type of Ancillary Service deployed from the Resource.
 The TAC shall review the validity of the prices for the bid curve at least annually.

+(f) Add the deployed MW from Registered Curtailable Load to GTBD linearly ramped over a 30-minute ramp period.
+The amount of deployed MW is calculated from the applicable deployment instructions in Extensible Markup Language (XML) messages.
+ERCOT shall generate a linear bid curve defined by a price/quantity pair of $300/MWh for the first MW of Registered Curtailable Load deployed and a price/quantity pair of $700/MWh for the last MW of Registered Curtailable Load deployed in each SCED execution.
+After recall instruction, GTBD shall be adjusted to reflect restoration on a linear curve over a one-hour restoration period.

-(f) Add the deployed MW from ERS to GTBD.
+(g) Add the deployed MW from ERS to GTBD.
 The amount of deployed MW is determined from the XML messages and ERS contracted capacities for the ERS Time Periods when ERS is deployed.
 After recall, an approximation of the amount of un-restored ERS shall be used.
 After ERCOT recalls each group, GTBD shall be adjusted to reflect restoration on a linear curve over the assumed restoration period (“RHours”).

 The above parameter is defined as follows: